rchain/bounties/LogoDesign.md

 -   Works well on printouts

-After announcing it in #logo-design on the public discord, multiple contriburors had a specific request to eliminate the hollow center that represents the genesis block.
+After announcing it in #logo-design on the public discord, multiple contributors had a specific request to eliminate the hollow center that represents the genesis block.

-A Board member suggestion creating a poll within the #polling-station on the public discord in order to vote on the final two options, the one with the hollow center, and the one without.
+A Board member suggested to create a poll within the #polling-station on the public discord in order to vote on the final two options; the option with the hollow center, and the option without.

 The poll was created and described on that Wednesdays debrief - [video link here](https://youtu.be/Zeh2S1cW_hE?t=21m36s)

-Roughly 40 people voted between the two options and the poll was clsoed on the end of Wednesday.
+2018-01-10 Roughly 40 people voted between the two options and the poll was closed.

 Outstanding Considerations.